Tianxiang-C/SCI-Cream/content/authors/han-xinni/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Current Undergraduate Advisees
+  - Research Assistants
 ---
-LIN Yitong (林依桐) is an undergraduate advisee in applied psychology under Prof. HE Jinbo's supervision.
+HAN Xinni (韩新妮) is a research assistant in applied psychology at The Chinese University of Hong Kong, Shenzhen, working under Prof. HE Jinbo’s supervision.
+She is now working on a project about an acceptance model of intuitive eating and a mediation effect of anxiety on the relationship between stressful life events and emotional eating, along with another two members from the same lab.